captivationsoftware/DeveloperChallenge/README.md

-# Captivation Software Developer Challenge
+# Captivation Software Developer Challenge - Christian Burns

+## Installation Instructions

+> The minimum required versions of [Python](https://www.python.org/) are 2.6 and 3.0.

+You can check which version of Python you have installed via `python --version` or `python3 --version`.

+This application can then run via `python /path/to/submission.py` or `python3 /path/to/submission.py` correspondingly.

 ## Your Task
 Develop an application that: